Neutrino transport in general relativistic neutron star merger simulations: Neutrinos in mergers

 The opacity for the absorption of $\nu_e$ on $n$ is then \beq \kappa_a \approx \int \frac{2d^3p_n}{h^3} f_n(E) (1-f_p(E)) \sigma_{\nu_e n} \approx n_n \sigma_{\nu_e n} \eeq with $f_n,f_p$ the distribution functions of neutrons and protons, and $E\approx p^2/2m$ the kinetic energy of the baryons (ignoring the difference in mass between protons and neutrons and momentum transfer onto the proton).
 In the last expression, which ignores the final state blocking factor of the protons, $n_n$ is the neutron number density.
 That expression would be very inaccurate in the densest region of a star (where $f_p$ cannot be neglected), but is quite accurate in the lower-density regions where neutrinos decouple from the fluid.

 To gain a more intuitive understanding of the rate of these interactions, let us assume that the typical length scale within a neutron star is $\sim 1\,{\rm km}$.
-We can see from this expression that for a $20\,{\rm MeV}$ neutrino, we expect $\kappa_a = 1\,{\rm km^{-1}}$ for $n_n\sim 10^{-3}\,{\rm fm^{-3}}$, i.e. for a neutron mass density of $\sim 10^{12}\,{\rm g/cm^3}$.
-As the center of a neutron star has density $\rho_c \sim 10^{15}\,{\rm g/cm^3}$, we see that neutrinos inside the neutron star have a mean free path much shorter than the size of the star, and decouple from the matter as they move through the crust of the neutron star (although in that regime, neglecting final state blocking factors is no longer accurate).
+We can see from this expression that for a $20\,{\rm MeV}$ neutrino, we expect $\kappa_a = 1\,{\rm km^{-1}}$ for $n_n\sim 10^{-3}\,{\rm fm^{-3}}$, i.e., for a neutron mass density of $\sim 10^{12}\,{\rm g/cm^3}$.
+As the center of a neutron star has density $\rho_c \sim 10^{15}\,{\rm g/cm^3}$, we see that neutrinos inside the neutron star have a mean free path much shorter than the size of the star, and decouple from the matter as they move through the crust of the neutron star.